Canon 1Ds Mark III vs Fujifilm X-A5

 Review summary: Canon 1Ds Mark III vs Fujifilm X-A5

 So what is the bottom line?
 Is there a clear favorite between the Canon 1Ds Mark III and the Fujifilm X-A5?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS-1Ds Mark III:

 - Easier framing: Has an optical viewfinder for image framing and settings control.